Relief Pitcher StatsClick a stat header to sort by column

 Closer: Ryan Walker

-(3/11) Manager Bob Melvin indicated in mid-February that Ryan Walker would open the season as the Giants' closer.
+(4/16) Manager Bob Melvin indicated in mid-February that Ryan Walker would open the season as the Giants' closer and he's recorded 4 of the team's 6 saves through mid-April.
 Walker was outstanding last season, ranking 10th among relief pitchers with both a 0.85 WHIP and 26.1 K-BB percentage, and was the only pitcher in baseball to record double-digit saves (10), wins (10) and holds (21).
-Meanwhile, Camilo Doval, the team's closer since 2022, took major steps backwards.
-Doval may have an opportunity to earn the job back in 2025 if he can improve his walk rate (14.4% was 2nd-worst among relief pitchers last year) and deflate his ratios, but Walker figures to have a fairly long leash after his impressive results from 2024.
+Meanwhile, Camilo Doval took major steps backwards in 2024, but is pitching much better in the early going of 2025.
+Doval may have an opportunity to earn the job back later this season if he can improve his walk rate (14.4% was 2nd-worst among relief pitchers last year) and deflate his ratios, but Walker figures to have a fairly long leash after his impressive results.

 Bullpen Usage Last 7 Days